berkeleybop/berkeleybop.github.io/best_practice.md

 - use whatever is appropriate for the job
    - blazegraph for ttl
    - neo4j for KGs
+   - Postgresql for SQL db server
+       - never use non-open SQL db solutions
+       - Some legacy apps may use MySQL but Pg is preferred
    - sqlite for lightweight tabular
    - avoid vendor lock-in
        - use generic sparql 1.1 API vs triplestore specific APIs